Disclaimer

 In California, the surviving family members may recover death benefits under the workers’ compensation insurance program if an employee dies during a work accident.

-Employers in California must purchase workers’ compensation insurance for all their eligible workers regardless of the industry they work in, the job title they hold, or the work responsibilities they have.
+Employers in California must purchase workers’ compensation insurance for all their eligible workers regardless of the industry they work in, the job title they hold, or their work responsibilities.

 Under California law, workers’ compensation pays death benefits to the eligible family member of the worker who dies during a work-related accident.
 These benefits include the following: